 In regards to stunning views, we have discovered a handful of outstanding winery sites in the Napa Valley; this is certainly one of them.
 Perched well above the valley floor (at about 1400 feet) just above the eastern edge of the Oakville Sub-appellation on a clear day you can see almost all of the valley south of St. Helena even into downtown San Francisco.
 At the same time the views are intimate, overlooking some of Oakville’s most hallowed grounds directly to the west.
 Despite its excellent reputation, Pritchard Hill is not one of Napa Valley’s 16 sub appellations due to the fact that the Chappellet family owns the trademark to the name “Pritchard Hill”.

 From the beginning, Ovid assembled one of Napa’s “dream teams”; David Abreu is the vineyard manager and Andy Erickson was the founding winemaker (Screaming Eagle, Harlan Estate and his own label, Favia with his wife).
+Incidentally Ovid was one of Andy’s first consulting clients.
 David Abreu planted and continues to oversee the management of the vineyards.
 In addition the famed French blending master Michel Rolland is their consulting winemaker and is in the valley several times throughout the year to consult with key wine making decisions.

 In mid 2017 a majority share of Ovid was sold to the Duncan family, the owners of Silver Oak Cellars and Twomey wineries.
 Mark and Dana retained a minority interest (and kept their nearby home).